prometheus/prometheus/docs/management_api.md

 This endpoint triggers a reload of the Prometheus configuration and rule files.
 It's disabled by default and can be enabled via the `--web.enable-lifecycle` flag.

-An alternative way trigger a configuration reload is by sending a `SIGHUP` to the Prometheus process.
+Alternatively, a configuration reload can be triggered by sending a `SIGHUP` to the Prometheus process.

 ### Quit